robindemourat/metis-backend/doc/index.md

 ## `getAssetAttachment(parameters: object): Promise`

-Gets a asset with a specific id or email
+Gets a asset with a specific id or filename

 | Name | Type | Attribute | Description |
 | --- | --- | --- | --- |